 For example, consider a bug where a program is writing a network packet to the wrong socket out of two it has open. rr has recorded the response from the socket the program was originally sending to (the wrong socket) — when a fixed version of the program is run, the log file rr is using will not have a response stored for the second (correct) socket.

-This must be available in the development repository, and hence installable on development and target devices.
+This must be available in the development repository and Flatpak SDK, and hence installable on development and target devices.

 All log output from processes on the target system should be sent to the systemd journal, allowing it to provide a single source of log data for the entire system, with all log messages in a single ordering.
 This includes debug messages, errors, warnings, and other log output.
 All messages should be sent with a priority level, plus additional metadata if relevant.
 The journal automatically adds the sending process’ name to log entries.